 |

-Fire doors should never be locked if a building is in use, because it can block a person’s escape route.
+Fire doors should never be locked if a building is in use, because they can block a person’s escape route.
 Any hinge or lock must pass the regulations. |

 Hinges on fire doors must be fire-resistant and work properly in order to open and close effectively. |